 The Porsche 911 is deservedly considered to be one of the finest performance cars you can buy.
 It combines impressive straight-line speed with handling and road-holding that make driving it an absolute pleasure.
 It's comfortable when you need it to be, yet balanced and agile at speed, while the feedback that comes through the steering wheel makes you feel at one with the car.

 Although 911 options can be eye-wateringly expensive, even the entry-level Carrera model is well equipped and beautifully finished.
 The car is relatively practical for a sports coupe, too.

-The standard Carrera is an excellent car, but we’d highly recommend the 911 GTS if you can stretch to it.
-Although expensive, it represents good value thanks to extra options, styling upgrades, improved handling and increased performance compared to the Carrera S on which it's based.
-What's more, if residual values of the previous-generation 911 GTS are anything to go by, then the car will retain almost all of the premium you pay for it over the Carrera S.
+The standard Carrera is an excellent car, but we’d highly recommend the Carrera S if you can stretch to it.
+It's got more perforamnce available more of the time than the naturally-aspirated GTS and is a better all-rounder.
+Although expensive, it represents good value thanks to extra options, styling upgrades, improved handling and increased performance compared to the Carrera on which it's based.
+However, If you crave the more visceral thrills offered by the naturally aspirated GTS, then we couldn't really blame you and its residual values are likely to be stronger too.